Kano0403/everlastingechobot/README.md

   - `author` - The person that the message is from
   - `message` - The message to send

+Before using the bot, make sure to run `deploy.js` to initialize the slash command in the target server.

 ## Usage
 `/everlastingecho <channel>`
 - `<channel>` is the channel to send the messages to.